Ways to Engage

 University of Minnesota students, faculty, staff and the general public are invited to the Annual MLK Convocation every year.

-Feel free to explore Dr. King’s speeches and writings on justice, many of which are archived digitally by The Martin Luther King, Jr. Research and Education Institute at Stanford University.
+You may explore Dr. King’s speeches and writings on justice by visiting The Martin Luther King, Jr. Research and Education Institute at Stanford University.